CreateBaseNZ/help/_articles/register-or-join-your-school.md

 ### Joining as a teacher

-If your school has already been registered, you can simply join it by navigating to the [My Groups](https://app.createbase.co.nz/my-groups) page and clicking the `Join` button.
+If your school has already been registered, you can simply join it by navigating to the [My Groups](https://app.createbase.co.nz/my-groups) page and clicking the "**Join**" button.

 ![Join a school button on the My Groups tab](https://raw.githubusercontent.com/CreateBaseNZ/public/dev/support/join-school.jpg)